sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 ---
 layout: distill
 title: Understanding Methods for Scalable MCTS
 description: Monte Carlo Tree Search (MCTS) is pivotal for decision-making in environments with large state spaces, such as strategic games and real-world optimization.
-This blog post explores scalable methods to enhance MCTS through various forms of parallelism and distribution strategies, shedding light on techniques that maintain performance while maximizing computational efficiency.
-Our exploration includes detailed analyses of lock-based, lock-free, and distributed MCTS approaches, demonstrating their application in high-performance settings.
+This blog post explores scalable methods for parallelizing MCTS through various forms of parallelism and distributed approaches.
+By analyzing techniques such as root, leaf, and tree parallelism, as well as advanced strategies like lock-free concurrency, virtual loss, and distributed depth-first methods, we explore the challenges and trade-offs of parallelizing MCTS effectively.
 date: 2025-04-28
 future: true
 htmlwidgets: true